jlmedina123/codingforfun/notes/armcortexmbook.md

 	* events that cause changes to program flow -> processor suspends task and executes handler
 	* Each exception source has an exception number (240 interrupt inputs)
 	* processed by NVIC: IRQs and NMI requests
-		* programmable, regisers in SCS of memory map
+		* programmable, registers in SCS of memory map
 		* nested: interrupts have priority
 		* vector table: array of addresses with handlers.
 Location at VTOR register (0 after reset)